Hello. I’m Kelsey.

 Why trust me with your writing?

-I have over a dozen years of professional experience as an editor, and in that time, I’ve had the opportunity to work with a range of clients and projects across the United States and around the world.
+I have over thirteen years of professional experience as an editor, and in that time, I’ve had the opportunity to work with a range of clients and projects across the United States and around the world.

 (Look over my portfolio for details.)